Zzcnick/graphics_framework/README.md

-# graphics_line
+# Graphics Framework
-Implementation of Bresenham's Line Algorithm in Java
+Framework for a graphics engine in Java.